cloudflare/cloudflare-docs/content/ssl/origin-configuration/origin-ca.md

 Use Origin Certificate Authority (CA) certificates to encrypt traffic between Cloudflare and your origin web server and reduce origin bandwidth consumption.
 Once deployed, these certificates are compatible with [Strict SSL mode](/ssl/origin-configuration/ssl-modes/#strict).

 {{<Aside type="note">}}
-For more background information on Origin CA certificates, see the <a href="https://blog.cloudflare.com/cloudflare-ca-encryption-origin/">introductory blog post</a>.
+For more background information on Origin CA certificates, see the [introductory blog post](https://blog.cloudflare.com/cloudflare-ca-encryption-origin/).</a>.
 {{</Aside>}}

 ---